Leandromaro/Threads/README.md

       Every time you want to modify an object you have to create a new one.
 This may cause out of memory issue when creating a lot of big/complicated objects.

-      Five rules for class immutability:
+### Five rules for class immutability:
     1. Don’t provide methods that modify the object’s state
     2. Ensure that the class can’t be extended
     3. Make all fields final
     4. Make all fields private
     5. Ensure exclusive access to any mutable components

+##High Level Concurrency Objects

+### Lock Object

+Lock objects work very much like the implicit locks used by synchronized code.
+As with implicit locks, only one thread can own a Lock object at a time.
+Lock objects also support a wait/notify mechanism, through their associated Condition objects.

+The biggest advantage of Lock objects over implicit locks is their ability to back out of an attempt to acquire a lock.
+The tryLock method backs out if the lock is not available immediately or before a timeout expires (if specified).
+The lockInterruptibly method backs out if another thread sends an interrupt before the lock is acquired.

+### Executors

 ## Producer - Consumer
 Producer–consumer problem (also known as the bounded-buffer problem) is a classic example of a multi-process synchronization problem.
 The problem describes two processes, the producer and the consumer, which share a common, fixed-size buffer used as a queue.